 Estate Planning and Estate Administration

-Our tax lawyers and trusts and estates practitioners work together seamlessly with individuals and families to understand these clients’ priorities and goals and their intentions for the legacies they wish to provide.
-Verrill’s attorneys advise clients regarding estate, tax and financial planning, and succession planning for closely-held businesses.
-We have extensive experience in estate planning techniques and in drafting documents in a clear, understandable manner in order to affect the clients’ intentions successfully and efficiently.
+Our tax lawyers and trusts and estates practitioners work together seamlessly with individuals and families to understand these clients' priorities and goals and their intentions for the legacies they wish to provide.
+Verrill's attorneys advise clients regarding estate, tax, and financial planning, and succession planning for closely held businesses.
+We have extensive experience in estate planning techniques and in drafting documents in a clear, understandable manner in order to carry out the clients’ intentions successfully and efficiently.
 The process of estate settlement is as important as estate planning.
-Our lawyers are skilled in the personal and technical aspects of estate administration including attention to post-mortem tax planning.
-Members of Verrill’s team often represent fiduciaries in their roles as personal representatives and trustees.
+Our lawyers are skilled in the personal and technical aspects of estate administration, including attention to post-mortem tax planning.
+Members of Verrill's team often represent fiduciaries in their roles as personal representatives and trustees.